FWS Focus

 Reproduction

-Bighead carp spawn in large turbulent rivers after spring rains floods and water temperatures reach 77 °F (25 °C).
-Males reach sexual maturity as early as two years old and females as early as three years old and are pelagic broadcast spawners.
+Bighead carp spawn in large turbulent rivers after spring rains floods and water temperatures reach 77 Fahrenheit.
+Males reach sexual maturity as early as two years old and females as early as three years old.
 The semi-buoyant eggs are fertilized externally and float down river for 40 to 60 hours before hatching and must remain in the current to prevent sinking.
-Bighead carp spawn multiple times in one season, and females can produce up to a million eggs per year.
-They have also been known to hybridize (cross-breed) with silver carp and produce viable, reproductive offspring.
+Females can produce up to a million eggs per year.
+They can hybridize, meaning that they cross-breed, with silver carp and produce viable, reproductive offspring.

 Life Cycle